dntrung044/dntrung044/README.md

 <p align='left'>

-I am a Vietnamese UI/UX designer and front-end developer with a background in Digital Art Design, passionate about crafting visually appealing and user-focused digital experiences.
+I am a Vietnamese UI/UX designer and developer with a background in Digital Art Design, passionate about crafting visually appealing and user-focused digital experiences.
-With skills spanning Figma, Adobe Creative Suite, HTML, CSS, and JavaScript, I bring both creative vision and technical precision to every project.
+With skills spanning Figma, Adobe Creative Suite, HTML, CSS, JavaScript, PHP and Vue js.
+I bring both creative vision and technical precision to every project.

 I aim to design and build meaningful solutions that positively impact users and enhance everyday life through thoughtful design and technology.